ZhangYuanhan-AI/visual_prompt_retrieval/README.md

 <h3>TL;DR</h3>

 We study on the effect of in-context examples in computer vision.
-We propose a **P**rompt **R**etrieval framework to automatically select examples, consisting of an unsupervised method (UnsupPR) and a supervised method (SupPR).
+We propose a **P**rompt **R**etrieval framework to automatically select examples, consisting of an unsupervised (UnsupPR) and a supervised method (SupPR).

 ---